andrelbourgeois/airbnb-exp-clone/README.md

 # AIRBNB-EXPERIENCE-CLONE

 This is a web application designed as a clone of the experience section of the airbnb website.
+This project was built as part of this free [React Course](https://www.freecodecamp.org/news/free-react-course-2022/) from freeCodeCamp.

 ## Project Directory
 - [Built With](#built-with)